oweb36/mws-docs/Characters/Air Conditioners/AEX.md

 EXMGR is armless, and only has legs for limbs.

 EXMGR is quite hyperactive.
 He speaks too fast.
+He is also on par with [JHR](#JHR) in his intelligence, but his hyperactivity dampens it.

 EXMGR is a cisgender and heterosexual male (he/him).